MONICA-Project/GOST-tools/readme.md

                         'all' for all the items of chosen type

 optional arguments:
-  -h, --help            show this help message and exit
+  --create [CREATE [CREATE ...]]
+                        Creates n items of type t in created_files/<type>, or in the file defined with 'file <filename>
+                        you can define field values for created records otherwise default value will be used
+                        (ex: --create num 2 description new_description --type Sensors)

+  -d, --delete          delete the items chosen with get or selected
+                        giving id or name:
+                        example:
+                         --get 15 -t Sensors --delete
+                          15 16 -t Sensors --delete
   --execute             execute a of commands, this command
                         requires the absolute file path inside ""
                         example:
                          --exec "absolute_filepath"
                          --exec "absolute_filepath_1" "absolute_filepath_2"

-  -t OGC, --ogc OGC, --type OGC
-                        select the OGC Model name of the items to process
+  --exit                exits from the program when you are in an interactive session

+  -g, --get             get the items of the currently selected ogc type.If
+                        one or more item identifiers or names are definited those items will be selected, otherwise all the items of the currently selected type if no id or name will be chosen.
+The query results are stored for successive operations like delete or patch

+  -G GOSTADDRESS, --GOSTaddress GOSTADDRESS, --address GOSTADDRESS
+                        sets a new address (IP and port) for GOST

+  -h, --help            show this help message and exit

+  -i, --info            shows the current GOST address and operation mode

+  --interactive         starts an interactive session, accepting new commands until the --exit
+                        command is given to return to the shell

   -m MODE, --mode MODE  Select an alternative mode of operation.
 Currently
                         available modes:
                          - default

-  -d, --delete          delete the items chosen with get or selected
-                        giving id or name:
-                        example:
-                         --get 15 -t Sensors --delete
-                          15 16 -t Sensors --delete

-  -i, --info            shows the current GOST address and operation mode

   -p [PATCH [PATCH ...]], --patch [PATCH [PATCH ...]]
                         patch the choosen item FIELD with selected VALUE,usable